jusstharshkale/daily-notes/Week-01-Networking/Day-07.md

 Date : 30-04-2026

 # Topic  - Documentation of Try Hack Me walkthrough --> Nmap : The basics
-Objective : To understand basics of nmap
+Objective : To understand the basics of Nmap and how it is used to scan networks.

-Concept : Nmap is used for scanning the networks and search for open ports in a system.
+Concept : Nmap (Network Mapper) is a tool used for network discovery and security auditing.
+It helps identify:
+Open ports
+Services running on those ports
+Potential attack surfaces

 Documentation:
 The room is to practice the nmap tool, which performs scanning of the network to detect the attack surface, ports, and services running on the ports.
 The first command we used was:

--sN → used for ping scan and gives an overview of a network
+-sn → ping scan

 Then we used:

--sL → to list the scan
+-sL → list scan

 For performing specific protocol-based scans:

--sT (TCP)
+-sT --> TCP connect scan
--sU (UDP)
+-sU --> UDP scan

 Other scan options:

--sS → used for stealthy scan
+-sS → TCP SYN scan
 -F → fast scan
 -p → specify a port range

 Additional options:

--O → helps to detect the OS version of the target
+-O → OS detection
--sV → used to detect service versions of the application -A → used to enable both OS and service detection together -v → verbosity
+-sV → service version detection
+-A → aggressive scan
+-v → verbosity

 For debugging and saving results: